FindMySchool LogoFindMySchool

 The buildings mix periods: Victorian sections nestle beside 1980s extensions and newer science blocks.
 The sports complex, notably, is modern and well-maintained, signalling genuine institutional commitment to physical education and competitive sport.
 This matters in schools where academic pressure is lower; the alternative engagement pathways through sport, music, and vocational studies become the narrative hooks that keep pupils engaged and motivated.

-In 2024, the school achieved an average Attainment 8 score of 40.4, below the England average of 45.9.
-This means the typical pupil here achieves grades concentrated in the 5-6 band (low pass to mid grades), rather than the 7-9 range.
-Only 5% of pupils achieved the English Baccalaureate at Grade 5 and above, compared to a national average significantly higher, indicating that the classic academic pathway (sciences, languages, humanities alongside English and maths) is not the primary route for most pupils here.
+In the 2025 dataset, the school achieved an average Attainment 8 score of 42.1.
+This means the typical pupil here achieves grades concentrated in the pass to mid-grade range rather than the 7-9 range.
+Only 4% of pupils achieved the English Baccalaureate at Grade 5 and above, indicating that the classic academic pathway is not the primary route for most pupils here.

 Progress 8 data offers a more nuanced picture: the school's Progress 8 score of +0.12 indicates pupils make slightly above-average progress from their primary starting points.
 This matters.
 For a comprehensive secondary, it suggests effective teaching and support for pupils across the achievement spectrum, particularly those arriving from lower primary positions.

-The school ranks 3173rd in England for GCSE outcomes (FindMySchool ranking), placing it in the bottom 40% nationally (60th-100th percentile), and 15th among Bedford secondaries.
-These are honest, below-average figures.
+The school ranks 2,882nd in England out of 3,895 schools for GCSE academic outcomes (FindMySchool ranking), with an overall secondary ranking of 2,561st out of 3,688 and a local rank of 13th in Bedford.
+These are below-average figures.
 Parents should enter Biddenham with realistic expectations: this is not a school where the majority achieve top grades or progress to Russell Group universities.

 These results are genuinely in the national lower tier.
 Parents comparing schools should understand that Biddenham is not positioned as an academic powerhouse; it is a comprehensive school serving a broad catchment, and results reflect that mixed demographic.